Overview of South Dakota Taxes

 When considering all types of taxes, South Dakota is one of the most taxpayer-friendly states in the U.S. It is one of seven states without a personal income tax and its sales taxes are among the lowest in the country.
-Sales tax rates range from 4.5% to 6.5% when including local rates.
-The combined average is 6.40%, 21st lowest nationally.
-In fact, the only major tax in South Dakota that stands above the national average is the state’s property tax.
-In South Dakota the average effective property tax rate is 1.32%, compared to a national average of 1.18%.
+Sales tax rates range from 4.5% to 7.5% when including local rates, for a combined average of 6.4%.
+The only major tax in South Dakota that stands above the national average is the state’s property tax, which is 1.32%, compared to the 1.08% national mark.

 South Dakota Sales Tax

 South Dakota’s state sales tax rate is 4.50%.
-In addition, cities in South Dakota (but not counties) have the option of collecting a local sales tax of 1% or 2%.
-Most major cities collect the full rate.
+In addition, cities in South Dakota have the option of collecting a local sales tax of up to 3%.
+Most major cities collect 2%, though.
 The table below shows the state and city rates for the largest cities in South Dakota.

 Sales Tax Rates(Updated January 2020)